JeeWeetje/lora-azure-iot-workshop/TheThingsNetwork.md

     ...
     ```

 4. The telemetry is passed to the connect Azure IoTHub.
-We also see some basic information about the frame count, the node, the name and location of the gateway, the Lora channel used and the quality of the reception (RSSI)
+We also see some basic information about the frame count, the node, the name and registered GPS location of the gateway, the Lora channel used and the quality of the reception (RSSI)

 *Note: the message consists of valid JSON telemetry.*